What Is a Fax Cover Sheet? (And When Do You Need One)

 When in doubt, include one.
 Adding an extra page costs nothing and removes ambiguity on the receiving end.

-FaxDrop generates a HIPAA-formatted cover sheet automatically for healthcare senders.
-For a deeper look at the requirements, see our HIPAA fax cover page guide.
+FaxDrop generates a healthcare-formatted cover sheet with a sample notice.
+For a deeper look at the considerations, see our HIPAA fax cover page guide.

 How to Create a Fax Cover Sheet in Seconds